MicrosoftDocs/dynamics-365-project-operations/articles/psa/reports-working-project-service-data-model.md

 ---
 title: Working with the Project Service Automation data model
-description: This topic provides information about how to work with the data model.
+description: This article provides information about how to work with the data model.
 author: ruhercul
 ms.custom:
   - dyn365-projectservice